 I am ashamed to say that for a long time, mending was not my automatic reaction when an item of clothing became damaged.
 I fear this is a byproduct of my privilege to be able to afford new items if I needed them with a little bit of a lazy millennial mindset mixed in.
 Either way, it is just not on.
 Next time a button comes off a shirt, your jeans zipper breaks or there is a small tear in your fav tee, try not of rushing out to H&M to buy a new version.
 Take the time to research how to mend your item at home (googles “fixing a jammed zipper” youtube videos).
 Retailers want us to believe that for next to nothing we can replace “old & damaged” clothing but the truth is they can easily be mended and provide you with years more of enjoyment.

+As much as I harp on about loving what you already own, there is something about having something "new" to wear to a special event or a birthday dinner.
+That's where renting comes in and for me it has become central to solving the issue of panic-buying.
+I used to buy a new dress for every wedding invite I received, wear the thing once and then probably not again (ending up with a 27 dresses like sitch in my wardrobe).
+With renting I can get that "new" dress feeling without having to commit the money or the closet space to something I won't wear again.
 The shopper in me rears her head every now and then – sometimes all I really need is to spend my solo Saturday morning browsing a rail of clothing.
 When this urge grabs me, I head off to an overcrowded and disorganised second-hand store to spend hours going through the archives of clothing, getting a little rush whenever I uncover a gem.
 If my energy levels are a little low and I need a more curated experience, I head to one of my fav small business clothing brands.
 By shopping locally you support mothers, families and breadwinners directly, not to mention these businesses operate on minute production scales compared to fast fashion retailers.